 If you read the whole story, however, you’ll realize something fundamental: that each of us experiences similar problems when it comes to learning languages.

 So, you’d see the way I have found to solve them.

 Up until age 29, I knew more about string theory than about French. ⚛️

 I had never been to France, had French-speaking friends, studied French at school (and this was perhaps my salvation).

 Neither I had anything against it.
-It is true, however, that I had this bunch of opinions lingering in my head, from those with whom I grew up.
+It is true, however, that I had this bunch of opinions lingering in my head, from those I grew up with.
+Stuff like:

 Up until my 29 years of age.

 In that moment, I had begun my second job in The Netherlands.
-I had been there for one year already.
-The company was filled with French-speaking folks.
+My department was filled with French-speaking folks.

-There in a big shelf, he had a bunch of language courses, all from the same publisher.
-Russian, Dutch, German, English…
+There, in a big shelf, he had a bunch of language courses, all from the same publisher.
+Russian, Dutch, German, English… Philippe, what’s this?